-Child Welfare & Early Childhood
+Child Welfare and Early Childhood

 Young children involved in the child welfare system are among the most vulnerable in our country.
 Too often, early childhood and child welfare systems operate separately, even though families experience them as one interconnected reality.
 When systems operate in silos, families face unnecessary barriers, fragmented services, and missed opportunities for support.
 BUILD believes children and families do better when systems work together — across early care and education, family support, health, mental health, and child welfare.